This page may contain affiliate links, which means I will receive compensation if you click through and make a purchase.

 Next I applied a layer of 1/4″ plywood to the entire frame as a backer for my faux shiplap.
 Traditional shiplap are tongue in groove boards and only give the illusion of a gap when boards are placed next to each other.
 Because I’m not using a traditional shiplap, the backer board was necessary.
 Faux shiplap is generally plywood or MDF ripped into strips.
 We chose a 6″ wide board for our space.

 Applying the shiplap was easy.
 Start at the top and work your way down placing nickels as spacers between each board.
+I used an 18 gauge brad nailer to attach them to the wall.
+It’s best to alternate the angle of your nails as you go to get the strongest hold.
 Trust me when I say: ALWAYS cut in with your stain or paint between attaching each board.
 This will save you a lot of time and frustration in the long run.
 If you forget, no worries!
 Grab a small paintbrush from the craft section and get to work.

 Once your shiplap is applied and painted, you can give it a finished look with some trim!
 I used a little bit of lattice trim for the edges and a nice 1×3 around the base.
 I painted these boards prior to attaching them so I wouldn’t have to worry about taping.